MazenMohamed101/MazenMohamed101/README.md

 - 📊 Skilled at analyzing and visualizing complex datasets
 - 📈 Experienced in Power BI and interactive dashboards
-- 🧩 Strong background in data cleaning and preprocessing
+- 🧩 background in data cleaning and preprocessing
 - 🤖 Building and training machine learning models
-- 💡 Passionate about turning data into decisions
 - 🚀 Always exploring new tools and AI techniques

 ---